erikzaadi/manager-readme/README.md

 - Core team member of **[DevOpsDays Tel Aviv](https://tlvcommunity.dev/devopsdays)**.
 - Past involvement with **[Reversim conference](https://summit.reversim.com/)** (speaker & staff).
 - Regular speaker and participant in local (and some international) conferences.
-- Mentor to aspiring speakers for years.
+- Mentor to aspiring speakers within and outside places I've worked, for years.

 ### How This Connects to You
 I believe in giving **others a stage**.
 For ICs and Managers: